-Snoring and difficulty breathing while asleep is very common in childhood.
-This can lead to poor quality sleep, which can impact the child’s behaviour and concentration during the day, and the whole family’s quality of life.
+Snoring and difficulty breathing while asleep is very common in childhood and can cause lots of sleepless nights, as well as behaviour and concentration problems during the day.

 Up to now, the main treatment for snoring and difficulty breathing in sleep is surgery.
-We are researching a new less invasive treatment– a nasal spray (mometasone).
+We want to see if a nose spray (mometasone) can help children sleep better and avoid surgery.
 This medicine is already commonly used in children with hay fever and is available over the counter (without a prescription).
-We want to see if this can reduce difficulty breathing and improve sleep, and reduce the need for surgery.

 Who can take part?

 - who snore most nights and have some difficulty during sleep

 - Attend 2 visits at either Monash Health or the Royal Children’s hospital, 6 weeks apart